 Some facts on mobile usage worldwide

-The study also reveals that a maximum number of people use smartphones for assessing their emails followed by social networking sites, information seeking, and online shopping.
-This further stresses the importance of an adaptable website design that can run efficiently on any mobile device.
+The study also reveals that a maximum number of people use smartphones for viewing their emails followed by social networking sites, information seeking, and online shopping.
+This further stresses the importance of a mobile-friendly website design solution.

 Addressing the concern of mobile web browsers

-Why not take a look at the infographic below created by Top 10 Website Hosting for more useful Responsive Website Design tips.
+Why not take a look at the infographic below created by Top 10 Website Hosting for more useful Responsive Web Design tips.